rapidsai/docker/dockerhub-readme/Dockerhub_rapidsai.md

 $ docker run --gpus all --rm -it -p 8888:8888 -p 8787:8787 -p 8786:8786 \
          rapidsai/rapidsai:cuda10.1-runtime-ubuntu18.04-py3.7
 ```
-**NOTE:** This will open a shell with [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) running in the background on port 8888 on your host machine.

 #### Legacy - Docker CE v18 and `nvidia-docker2`
 ```bash